The beautifully maintained Dalkey Castle is one of the more unique castles in Dublin.

 2. Dalkey Island

 Lying around 300 metres off the coastline just north of Killiney Beach, the 25 acre Dalkey Island is uninhabited though there’s evidence of human occupation dating back thousands of years.
-Jump in a boat or a kayak and make the short trip over to discover its ancient secrets.
+Jump on one of the Dublin Bay Cruises or a kayak and make the short trip over to discover its ancient secrets.